 At the time of the close, your Ethereum was worth 2.5x more Bitcoin than when you bought it.

 Congratulations, you just used $1000 to buy $2500 worth of Bitcoin!

 - Trading is the most active way of “playing” financial markets.
 It’s often used to generate recurrent income in short periods of time.

 - Investing is an activity used to protect your wealth from inflation as well as slowly grow it over time.

-- The stock market is a great way to invest your savings, specially if you opt to invest in mature companies with strong fundamentals.
+- The stock market is a great way to invest your savings, especially if you opt to invest in mature companies with strong fundamentals.

-- Cryptocurrencies can be a great alternative to invest your money.
-Taking some short term plays in more volatile coins has the potential to generate an extra income that you can use to accumulate more of your favorite coin.
+- Cryptocurrencies can be a great alternative to investing your money.
+Taking some short-term plays in more volatile coins has the potential to generate an extra income that you can use to accumulate more of your favorite coin.